How to heat up your patio all year round?

 8. Outdoor hot tubs and spas

 Picture this: it’s a frosty December night, and a hot steam tub awaits you on your patio.
 Now we’re talking!
-Even if it’s winter, you can warm up and relax in the comfort of your outdoor space with an outdoor hot tub!
+Even in winter, you can warm up and relax in the comfort of your outdoor space with an outdoor hot tub!

 9. Heated floor decking